bparanj/crystal/programming/javascript/vue/highlight.md

 - Configuring `content.highlight` in `nuxt.config.ts` allows you to choose a theme and languages.
 - Code blocks in markdown, when properly annotated with a language identifier, are automatically highlighted.
 - The final HTML returned by `doc.body` includes highlighted code ready to display.

-With these steps, you can quickly and easily add beautiful syntax highlighting to code examples in your Nuxt Content-powered documentation or blog.